 The role played by foster carers has never been more important.

 The relationship between fostered children and their former foster carers is increasingly being recognised as extremely important to the development and wellbeing of the child.

 Meet our new campaigns and engagement officer, find out more about the 30 hours free childcare for fostered children in England, read how we're responding to Fostering Better Outcomes, discover what's happening at the care review in Scotland and see how you can get involved in our 2018 State of t

-A sunny welcome to the latest news from the campaigns team at The Fostering Network.
+Hello and welcome to the latest update from the policy and campaigns team at The Fostering Network.